$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: Finite size scaling study of the RG-flow: Numerics

+where $\lambda^*$ is obtained as zero of $w(\lambda)$.
+In ref. \cite{myCubic}, eq.~(66), we have generalized eq.~(\ref{Ransatz0}) to the line of slow flow that we eventually intend to study:

-for dimensionless quantities that are $O(\mu^2)$.
-These $O(\mu^2)$ contributions are taken into account by the term $\sum_{m=2}^{m_{max}} c_{i,m} U_C^m(\beta_c,\lambda,\mu,L)$.
-Note that $U_C$ is $O(\mu)$.
-In our approximation, we assume that the flow can be separated into a slow and a fast part that do not mix.
-Furthermore, the exponent $\omega$ is assumed to be constant, taking the value of the $O(3)$-invariant fixed point.
+for dimensionless quantities that behave like $R_i(\beta_c,\lambda,\mu,L)=R_i(\beta_c,\lambda,0,L) + O(\mu^2)$.
+The $O(\mu^2)$ contributions are taken into account by the term $\sum_{m=2}^{m_{max}} c_{i,m} U_C^m(\beta_c,\lambda,\mu,L)$.
+In fact, we perform a Taylor expansion of eq.~(\ref{otherR}).
+Note that we obtain dimensionless quantities $R_i-\sum_{m=2}^{m_{max}} c_{i,m} U_C^m$ that, at least approximately, remain invariant under the slow part of the RG-flow.
+Corrections are assumed to be of the same form as corrections to scaling in the neighborhood of a fixed point.
+Furthermore, the exponent $\omega$ is assumed to be constant, taking the value $\omega=0.759(2)$ of the Heisenberg universality class \cite{myIco}.
+This is motivated by the fact that $\omega_1$ of the cubic universality class differs by little from $\omega$ of the Heisenberg one.
+Furthermore $\omega$ of the Ising universality class, which is the correction exponent at the decoupled Ising fixed point, is only slightly larger than the correction exponent of the Heisenberg universality class.
+In our fits we set $r_{U_4}=1$, while $r_{Z_a/Z_p}$ and $r_{\xi_{2nd}/L}$ are free parameters.
 Terms proportional to $L^{-2 \omega}$ and higher are not taken into account, since for our data the correction is small.
 The last term of eq.~(\ref{R3master}) takes into account subleading corrections with $\epsilon_j \gtrapprox 2$.
 Also these correction exponents are assumed to be constant.
 In the fits performed here, we took two exponents $\epsilon_1=2-\eta$ and $\epsilon_2=2.023$, corresponding to the analytic background of the magnetization and the breaking of the rotational invariance by the lattice.
 In the case of the analytic background, we assume that the coefficients depend linearly on $\lambda$ and quadratically on $\mu$.
 The coefficients for the breaking of the rotational invariance are taken as a constant.
+Formally, in eq.~(\ref{R3master}), the correction term $r_{i} w(\lambda,\mu) L^{-\omega}$ is of the same type as those contained in $\sum_j a_{i,j} L^{-\epsilon_j}$.
+We single out the term with the smallest correction exponent, since in the following we like to focus on $(\lambda,\mu)$, where $w(\lambda,\mu) \approx 0$, which defines the line of the slow flow in the $(\lambda,\mu)$ plane.